 We request a minimum of three letters of recommendation to be submitted on your behalf.
 You will be asked in the ASU Graduate College application for the names and email addresses of the three recommenders, which you will enter via the “Supplemental” tab in the application.
 Your recommenders will receive an email with a link that will direct them to submit their recommendations electronically to the ASU Graduate College.
 Please inform your recommenders that the online submission process is the only method for submission.

 Ideally, letters should be from individuals who can best evaluate your potential for graduate-level research.
 These typically are faculty at research-oriented schools.
 They should know you personally and be familiar with your credentials, leadership strengths, and professional aspirations.
 They also should know your personal qualities, current career focus, and potential for success in a doctoral business program

-W. P. Carey School doctoral program applicants should plan to take the test no later than two weeks prior to the Jan.
+Applicants should plan to take the test no later than two weeks prior to the Jan.
 15 application deadline.
-Official GMAT scores must be sent to the ASU Graduate College.
-GMAT scores are only valid for a period of five years.